Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

 # Setup the build environment

-The Qualcomm BSP layer can be used with any OE based distribution, such as Poky.
-The following instructions are provided to get started with 96boards Open Embedded Reference Software Platforms.
+The BSPs layesr can be used with any OE based distribution, such as Poky.
+The following instructions are provided to get started with OpenEmbedded Reference Software Platforms.

 To manage the various git trees and the OpenEmbedded environment, a repo manifest is provided.
 If you do not have `repo` installed on your host machine, you first need to install it, using the following instructions (or similar):